vedranaa/cpF2024/day1.md

 # Day 1

-In problems included in this exercise, we first describe a situation where, during the execution of a program, you encounter a specific variable with a certain value.
-For instance, we might state that you have a variable `a` with the value `3`.
-In all the problems in this section, the specific value provided is just an example to illustrate the concept.
-The value of `a` could be any*different* integer number, such as `155`.
-To keep the problem text short, we won't repeatedly emphasize this in every problem.

-We then ask you to define another variable which has a specific type and a concrete value.
-To achieve this, you must somehow *utilize* the given variable without directly referencing its example value.
-In other words, you need to construct an assignment where the left side is a correct variable name, the right side is an appropriate expression involving the given variable.
-For example, after introducing `a = 3`, we might ask you to define an integer variable `b` with a value that is twice the value of `a`.
-Clearly, the value of `b` should be `6`.
-However, writing `b = 6` doesn't fulfill the objective, because you *performed the computation* yourself, and you should let the computer do the computation for you.
-Writing `b = 2 * 3` is not a correct solution either, because you *remembered the value* of variable `a` yourself, and you should let the computer store and retrieve values for you.
-To use the computers ability to store data and perform computation, you should solve the problem by writing `b = 2 * a`.
-Now, even if the value of `a` were a different integer, like `19084`, the value of `b` would be twice the value of `a`.

-In some of the problems ,you may be given more than one variable, or simply an explanation of the variable type.
-In some of the problems, you might need to perform multiple assignments to solve the problem.

-To aid your understanding, solutions for the first problems are provided.
-After that, in the first part of the exercise, problems are simpler and grouped based on the variable type.
-As you progress through the exercise, you'll encounter scenarios where you need to use various variable types to find solutions.

-Some problems are chained and can be solved by changing the previous solution just a little bit.
-For chained problems, you can copy the previous solution and just make the needed modification.

 1. You have two float variables representing the length and the width of a room in meters, say
     ```python
     a = 5.7